 The most famous student residence in downtown is Cité Universitaire, a magnificent series of independent country pavilions set in a beautiful park.
 Cité Universitaire facts.
 Crous manages 6750 student rooms and apartments in downtown.

-Université de Paris is the merger in January 2020 of Paris 5 Paris Descartes and Paris 7 Paris Diderot.
+Université Paris Cité is the merger in January 2020 of Paris 5 Paris Descartes and Paris 7 Paris Diderot.
 With 58,000 students, 7,500 staff members and 142 laboratories, the Université de Paris embodies Paris as a modern city that is open to the world, youth and knowledge.
 Staff: 4,500 teacher-researchers; 3,000 administrative and technical staff; 20 percent of staff from INSERM (French national institute for health and medical research).
 Students: 58,000 students; 22 graduate schools; 8 percent of doctorate degrees earned in France.
 Scientific staff: 142 research laboratories; Leading French university in terms of citation rate per article; 53rd place in the Shanghai Academic Ranking of World Universities (forecast); 10 percent of scientific articles published in France.
 Patrimony: 500,000 square metres of real estate property; 35 university buildings.

 It is not very easy to find student housing in Paris.
 The Crous centralizes all available rooms.
 A notable exception is the Cité Internationale Universitaire.
 It is located in a 34 hectares park south of Paris, 10 minutes by metro from the left Bank and Notre Dame Cathedral.
 The Cité Universitaire offers up to 6,000 seats and welcomes approximately 12,000 students each year from over 130 different nationalities.
 The students are housed in 37 pavilions built between 1925 and 1969 and managed independently from the University of Paris.
 Many of them are architectural treasures.